mikedfunk/bookymark/README.md

 Bookymark is a sample application created for a few reasons:

 * Share an example of CodeIgniter best practices
-* Get your help on what are better practices
+* Collaborate with the community on what are better practices
-* Practice new techniques
+* Practice new techniques and tools
 * Simplify as much as possible
-* Modularize code into libraries/packages/helpers whenever possible
+* Modularize code into libraries/packages/helpers/sparks whenever possible
 * Get used to writing tests before writing code
 * No deadlines
 * No pressure to compete with other services or be successful
-* No ever-growing roadmap of features, just the basics
+* No ever-growing roadmap of features, just the basics.
+Get one set of CRUD right so it can be duplicated in other projects
 * Eventually port the complete application to other languages and frameworks as an exercise